L-Pace/L-Pace.github.io/_projects/cosmic-control-enterprise.md

 - **Game Flow**: with the aid of sound and visual cue the player can experience a nice feed back of their progresses

 ## What I Learnt
-Developing ***Cosmic Control Enterprises*** thought me the importance of abstract classes and how useful is in terms of maintenability of the code.
+Developing ***Cosmic Control Enterprises*** thought me the importance of abstract classes and how useful is in terms of maintainability of the code.
 This project strengthened my understanding of:

 - **Clean Code Practices**: Writing readable, maintainable code
 - **Unity Inspector**: Implementing the scripts that uses Unity Inspector (as an example changing the safe code not in the script made testing easier)